 Bambusa lako, or Timor black bamboo

-Timor black is an excellent alternative to the fast-spreading and potentially invasive Phyllostachys nigra.
+Timor Black Bamboo is an excellent alternative to the fast-spreading and potentially invasive Phyllostachys nigra.
 This clumping species of Bambusa is easier to control and produces spectacular canes, up to 50 or 60 feet tall and easily 4 inches thick.
 New shoots come up bright green, but turn shiny, black with age.

 Bambusa lako black bamboo Uganda